JohnLockwood/johnlockwood.github.io/docs/_sources/cognitive_science/SynapsesNeuronsAndBrainsNotes.md.txt

 Modelling helps us to understand the network (e.g. by visualizing model in action).

 So this is "simulation-based medicine [or s-b research]"

+## Week Two

+### The Neuron

+* The neuron
+* The axon
+* Dendrites / dendritic spines
+* Neuron types
+* Synapses
+* Electrical signals
+	* Spike (action potentitial)
+	* Post-Synaptic Potential (PSP)
+* Neuron as I/O Device

+Historical perspective first, Hooke, Schwann, Golgi, Ramon Y Cajal, ... and interestingly, Sigmund Freud (drawing crayfish neurons).

+Nice images from Blue Brain, also videos of activity of living brain.

+### The Neuron Doctrine

+Controversy between Camillo Golgi and Santiago Ramon y Cajal (RyC).
+Ramon y Cajal originally an artist.
+Looking through primitive microscope at different parts of nervous system in different animals, using Golgi staining method.

+RyC by looking at anatomy only, conceived that information flows through axon, to and then to dendrites.
+Could not really see communication, drew arrows showing information flow, then thought from dendrite to cell body, to axon, to dendrite of next neuron.
+So theory that we're dealing with individual cells is the neuron doctrine.
+The theory of dynamic polarization is that the receiving dendrite is somehow polarized, then flows to body, then axon.

+N.B.
+RyC:

+	* Dendrites are the receptive devices (Input).
+	* Axons are the sending (output) devices.

+We agree with this.
+Golgi did not like this -- thought they were all connected physically.
+1906 was a debate at the podium for Nobel prize.

+Both axons and dendrites look like trees, axonal trees, dendritic trees.
+Axonal trees have varicosities (boutons) -- this is where the neurotransmitters send the signal.
+Sometimes one axon will have 5,000 synapses

+### The neuron as an input / output device

+**NB:  Really important introduction**

+NOTE:  This [video lesson](https://www.coursera.org/learn/synapses/lecture/97K4b/the-neuron-as-i-o-device-part-i) has an excellent abstracted image associated with it.

+Many (like up to thoushands) of axons (synapses) connect to one dendrite.
+Make little change in voltage, local synaptic potential.
+Certain types of cells (red in picture) make positive voltage (excitatory), the other ones are inhibitory.
+All together they sum the input, and the cell "decides" whether to generate an output yes or no.  Output if there is one will be a set of spikes, tak tak tak etc.

+Image too of pyramidal cell from cortex.

+### The Axon

+Just after the soma, axon initial segment (AIS), hot region generating spikes.
+Consists of special ion channelss that make this region hot, i.e. enables generation of spike.
+This is where action potential starts, then it propagates down the axon, to all axon branches.
+Between axon segments are nodes of Ranvier.
+Between nodes of Ranvier are inter-nodes, with myelin sheath.
+Nodes of ranvier don't have myelin sheath.
+Myelin is a lipid, it electrically isolates axon.
+Terminals of axon are pre-synaptic sites, boutons or varicosities; up to 5,000 per axon.
+No myelin on varicosity -- it's "bare wire".

+Myelin internodes generated by special set of non-neuronal cells.
+These are sometimes called glial cells, or have other names too that aren't worth remembering but are oligodendrocytes.
+Electrical potential gets boosted in nodes of Ranvier.

+Note that dendrites never have myelin.

+By the way multiple sclerosis is a disease where the immune system attacks the myelen sheath, and messes with the signal flow.

+Nodes of Ranvier amplify (boost) signal.

+Summary:

+* Axon is highly branched structure emerging from soma.
+Can branch locally or go centimeters or even meters away from soma.
+* Starts with hot axon initial segment, where spike starts, then it propagates along axon.
+* Covered with myelin, except in nodes of ranvier, where there are hot ion channels
+* Has frequent swellings (boutons), where the neurotransmitter "hides" (pre-synaptic site).

+Most importantly, axon is an output electrical device.
+It generates and carries electrical signals called spikes.